arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 ### Reading MIB files

-MIB files usually come in `.txt` or `.mib` formats but can also depend on manufacturer.
+MIB files usually come with `.txt`, `.my` or `.mib` extensions, but can also depend on manufacturer.
 The common factor is that all MIBs should be readable in a text editor.

 The MIB files usually provide OIDs in string format.
 In order to get the numeric format you may have to use a MIB browser software.